-- Classified by the site of the block and the severity of the defect in descending order from mildest to the most severe form (much like a burn). - 2.
+- 1. Classified by the site of the block and the severity of the delay in descending order from mildest to the most severe form. - 2.
 First Degree: All of the atrial impulses are conducted to the ventricles, they are just consistently delayed. - 3.
-Second Degree types (or Mobitz) I and II: Some of the atrial impulses are conducted to the ventricles and some are not. - 4.
-Third Degree: None of the atrial impulses are conducted to the ventricles.
+Second Degree types (or Mobitz) I and II: Some of the atrial impulses are conducted to the ventricles (P wave are tied to a QRS) and some are not. - 4.
+Third Degree: None of the atrial impulses are conducted to the ventricles thus there is no correlation between P waves and QRS complexes.